KumaarBalbir/barcode-detection-and-reading/README.md

 The following repository is a result of assignment provided by the Robotics and Warehouse automation company Mowito.

 ## Detects the products/items and barcode or QR code in images using opencv,pyzbar & YOLOv8.
-For detailed approach, please visit here (currently updating the document):
+For detailed approach, please visit here:
 <a href="https://docs.google.com/document/d/1AV1Bz4Qp4_dcAgq6n8fidlKm4TV8mltx9AX2zrdbciQ/edit?usp=sharing" target="_blank">Google doc</a>

 ### a.
 Key results